Consultation

 Who Benefits Most from a Full Face Assessment

-A full face assessment is particularly valuable for clients who are unsure which concerns to prioritise, clients who have not had cosmetic injectable treatment before and want a complete clinical picture before making any decisions, and clients who have had treatment elsewhere and want an independent assessment of their current situation and future options.
+A full face assessment is particularly valuable for clients who are unsure which concerns to prioritise, clients who have not had aesthetic treatment before and want a complete clinical picture before making any decisions, and clients who have had treatment elsewhere and want an independent assessment of their current situation and future options.

-It is also the appropriate consultation type for clients who want a long-term, staged plan rather than decisions made appointment by appointment without a clear overall strategy.
+It is also the appropriate consultation type for clients who want a long term, staged plan rather than decisions made appointment by appointment without a clear overall strategy.

 No Obligation to Proceed